christopher192/computer-vision-deep-learning-project/project/instance_segmentation/coco8_seg/README.md

 # COCO 8 - Instance Segmentation

 ## <ins>Introduction</ins>
 This repository focuses on performing instance segmentation on a subset of the COCO dataset, specifically known as COCO 8.
 The COCO 8 dataset is chosen to expedite the development of other important features.
+Based on current state of implementation, the MLOps maturity of this repository stands at level 2.
+To delve deeper into the concept of MLOps maturity, please visit [Microsoft's Guide on MLOps Maturity Model](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/guide/mlops-maturity-model).

 ## <ins>Technology/ Implementation</ins>
 - The instance segmentation model is built using Torchvision's Mask RCNN FPN v2, leveraging pretrained weight.
-- MLflow and Prefect will be used to serve for experiment tracking and orchestration.
+- MLflow will be used to serve for experiment tracking.
+- Prefect for orchestration.

 ## <ins>MLflow</ins>
 <ins>Start interface</ins>